Who to tell when someone dies

 There are other people and organisations that you may also need to tell.
 To help you identify who you may need to contact, download the:

 You need to include the following information if you’re writing to someone to let them know someone has passed away.
-Their:
+Include their:

 - full name - family name and given names